 This mega-showroom up at Castlefield and Caledonia is a shrine to French design.
 It is here, under one roof, that you will find contemporary furniture from such luxury brands as Flou and Ligne Roset, which produce gorgeous iconic pieces by such world-class designers as Carlo Colombo and Inga Sempé (see her Ruché bed).
 Also here is Quebec-based MUST, whose condo-appropriate pieces are reasonably priced – we’re particularly fond of their Magie bed with quilted headboard (pictured).
 Read the store listing here.

 Located at the heart of the King East Design District, Italinteriors flaunts some of the most incredible Italian design available in the city.
 With Porro, Cassina, Living Divani and many more all under one roof, the selection of exquisite – and often award-winning – furniture is pretty unreal.
-Our favourite beds are those with undeniable presence: lush upholstery in unique colours and fabrics, statement-making headboards and surprise integrated functionality, such as storage (see Estel’s Ayrton above).
+Our favourite beds, available at the store, are those with undeniable presence: lush upholstery in unique colours and fabrics, statement-making headboards and surprise integrated functionality, such as storage (see Estel’s Ayrton above).
 Read the store listing here.

 If hiking out to Mississauga is cool with you, there is a reward in store.
 Mobilia is a multi-level showroom chockablock with contemporary furniture for the whole home.
 Some of it looks familiar – yes, odes to design icons abound.
 Past that there is Canadian-made and quality imported staples that surprise in terms of style, comfort and price.
 In the bed category there are models to suit every sensibility, including this ’60s-esque Sareen number with tufted headboard.
 Read the store listing here.